-Bio-Rad also recommends that a Bio-Rad service engineer perform annual preventive maintenance on your instrument.
-Contact Bio-Rad if your instrument requires service or recalibration.
+Bio-Rad also recommends that a Bio-Rad service engineer perform annual preventive maintenance at the specified service date.
+Contact Bio-Rad for assistance if your instrument requires service or recalibration.

 Fluid Maintenance and Waste Management

 You must ensure there is enough oil for at least one full run, and you must empty the waste container when it approaches a full state.